 - Scholarship Award: The starting salary is currently at a minimum DKK 312.879 including annual supplement (+ pension up to DKK 43.219).
 Negotiation for salary supplement is possible.

-- Nationality: The grant is available to Denmark and International students.
+- Nationality: The scholarship is available to Denmark and International students.

 - Number of Scholarships: Not specified